AIByJohannes/llm-prompts/prompts.md

 Format: Provide the summary in three bullet points.
 ```

-These templates break down the essential parts of a prompt, helping you craft clear and effective instructions for AI【6†source】【7†source】.
+These templates break down the essential parts of a prompt, helping you craft clear and effective instructions for AI.